jemin888/WRITRULES/README.md

 our  or   another   technology belong  to WSIT field  and   implement   in   his

 technology  is   said   to  illegal  according   to  WSIT  Rules.

+h)  If any  one  of  the   copy other source  code and  implement  in  their  technology

+is  said   to  void  (eg)  Such  technology  is not considered.